pantelis/data-science/data_science/syllabus/_index.md

 ## Schedule

-The schedule is based on [Academic Calendar Fall 2021](https://www5.njit.edu/registrar/calendars/):

-> NOTE: For most lectures you need to read the Notes that are published in this site _and_ the corresponding book chapters quoted.
+> NOTE: For all lectures you need to read the Notes that are published in this site _and_ the corresponding book chapters quoted.

 | Lecture     | Description    | Reading List |
 | --- | --- | --- |